Related Research and Policy Resources

 • State keeps copayments for child care subsidies at or below 7% of family income for families of three at 150% FPL

-The Child Care and Development Fund (CCDF) is the largest federal funding source for child care subsidies, enabling low-income working families to access high-quality child care and aiming to improve the quality of care for all children.51 CCDF funding is distributed to states through a block grant called the Child Care and Development Block Grant (CCDBG).52 CCDBG allows states discretion within federal guidelines in setting policies such as subsidy payment rates and copayment amounts.51 However, as affordability is an important determinant of families’ access to child care, the U.S. Department of Health and Human Services recommends that states keep copayments contributed by families at or below 7 percent of total household income.52, 53
+The Child Care and Development Fund (CCDF) is the largest federal funding source for child care subsidies, enabling low-income working families to access high-quality child care and aiming to improve the quality of care for all children.59 CCDF funding is distributed to states through a block grant called the Child Care and Development Block Grant (CCDBG).60 CCDBG allows states discretion within federal guidelines in setting policies such as subsidy payment rates and copayment amounts.59

-• Affordable copayments help ensure that low-income families have money to meet other basic needs.54 A 2019 survey by the Bipartisan Policy Center/Morning Consult found that low-income families disproportionately struggle to afford child care, and the majority of them cut back on spending for necessities like food to pay for child care.55 A recent study that models the effects of limiting copayments to 7 percent or less for low-income families found a 30 percent reduction in poverty, even before accounting for expected increases in work hours.56
+• Affordable copayments help ensure that low-income families have money to meet other basic needs.61 A 2019 survey by the Bipartisan Policy Center/Morning Consult found that low-income families disproportionately struggle to afford child care, and the majority of them cut back on spending for necessities like food to pay for child care.62 A recent study that models the effects of limiting copayments to 7 percent or less for low-income families found a 30 percent reduction in poverty, even before accounting for expected increases in work hours.53

-• Limiting copayments to 7% or less of family income is especially helpful in removing barriers to accessing child care for families of color.54 One study found that low-income Latinx families that have out-of-pocket care expenses spend a significant portion of their income on child care, with many spending as high as one-third of the family income.57
+• Limiting copayments to 7 percent or less of family income is especially helpful in removing barriers to accessing child care for families of color.61 One study found that low-income Latinx families that have out-of-pocket care expenses spend a significant portion of their income on child care, with many spending as high as one-third of the family income.63

 Resources: